diffblue/cbmc/jbmc/src/java_bytecode/README.md

 This module provides a front end for Java.

-\section java-bytecode-conversion-section The 2 step conversion from bytecode to codet
+\section java-bytecode-conversion-section Overview of conversion from bytecode to codet

 To be documented.